To help ensure an optimal experience for employees, businesses must choose between the state-run plan, or a private plan

 As of January 1, 2021, covered individuals may be eligible to receive up to:

-- 12 weeks of paid family leave in a benefit year for: bonding with a new child within the first 12 months of the child’s birth, adoption, or foster care placement of a child, or because of a qualifying exigency arising out of the fact that a family member is on active duty or has been notified of an impending call to active duty in the Armed Forces;
+- 12 weeks of paid family leave in a benefit year for: bonding with a new child within the first 12 months of the child’s birth, adoption, or foster care placement; and/or for a qualifying exigency arising out of the fact that a family member is on active duty or has been notified of an impending call to active duty in the Armed Forces.

-- 20 weeks of paid medical leave in a benefit year if they have a serious health condition that incapacitates them from work;
+- 20 weeks of paid medical leave in a benefit year if they have a serious health condition that prevents them from working.

 - 26 weeks of paid family leave in a benefit year to care for a family member who is a covered service member undergoing medical treatment or otherwise addressing consequences of a serious health condition relating to the family member’s military service.